-Other common dry forest trees include the Guanacaste, with its broad, shade canopy, and distinctive pochote, whose trunk is covered with thick, broad thorns.
+Other common dry forest trees include the guanacaste, with its broad shade canopy, and distinctive pochote, its trunk covered in thick, broad thorns.

-Because the foliage is less dense than that found in cloud forests and rainforests, dry forests are excellent places to view a variety of wildlife.
-Howler monkeys are commonly seen in the trees, and coatimundi, puma, and coyote roam the ground.
-Costa Rica's remaining dry forests are most prominently found in Santa Rosa, Guanacaste, Rincón de la Vieja, and Palo Verde national parks.
+Because the foliage is less dense, dry forests are excellent places to view wildlife.
+Howler monkeys are commonly seen in the trees, and coatis, pumas, and coyotes roam the ground.
+Some of Costa Rica’s best dry forests are found in Santa Rosa, Guanacaste, Rincón de la Vieja, and Palo Verde national parks.

-At higher altitudes you'll find Costa Rica's famed cloud forests.
+At higher altitudes, you’ll find Costa Rica’s famed cloud forests.
 Here the steady flow of moist air meets the mountains and creates a nearly constant mist.
-Epiphytes -- resourceful plants that live cooperatively on the branches and trunks of other trees -- grow abundantly in the cloud forests, where they must extract moisture and nutrients from the air.
+Epiphytes—resourceful plants that live cooperatively on the branches and trunks of other trees—grow abundantly in the cloud forests, where they extract moisture and nutrients from the air.
 Because cloud forests are found in generally steep, mountainous terrain, the canopy here is lower and less uniform than in lowland rainforests, providing better chances for viewing elusive fauna.

-The remarkable Respendent Quetzal is perhaps the most famous and sought-after denizen of Costa Rica's cloud forests, but you'll also find a broad and immense variety of flora and fauna, including a dozen or more hummingbird species, wild cats, monkeys, reptiles, and amphibians.
-Orchids, many of them epiphytic, thrive in cloud forests, as do mosses, ferns, and a host of other plants, many of which are cultivated and sold as common household plants throughout the rest of the world.
+The remarkable resplendent quetzal is perhaps the most famous and sought-after eye candy in Costa Rica’s cloud forests, but there’s an immense variety of flora and fauna here, including multiple hummingbird species, wildcats, monkeys, reptiles, amphibians, and bats.
+Orchids, many of them epiphytic, thrive in cloud forests, as do mosses, ferns, and a host of other plants, many of which are exported as houseplants.

-Costa Rica's most spectacular cloud forest is the Monteverde Cloud Forest Biological Reserve, but you can also explore Monteverde's neighbor, the Santa Elena Cloud Forest Reserve, or, much closer to San José, the Los Angeles Cloud Forest Reserve.
+Costa Rica’s most spectacular cloud forest is the Monteverde Cloud Forest Biological Reserve, followed closely by its neighbor the Santa Elena Cloud Forest Reserve.
+Much closer to San José, you can also visit the Los Angeles Cloud Forest Reserve.

 Mangroves & Wetlands

-Along the coasts, primarily where river mouths meet the ocean, you will find extensive mangrove forests, wetlands and swamps.
+Along the coasts, primarily where river mouths meet the ocean, you will find extensive mangrove forests, wetlands, and swamps.
 Mangroves, in particular, are an immensely important ecological phenomenon.
 Around the intricate tangle of mangrove roots exists one of the most diverse and rich ecosystems on the planet.
 All sorts of fish and crustaceans live in the brackish tidal waters.
-Many larger salt water and open-ocean fish species begin life in the nutrient rich, and relatively safe and protected environment of a mangrove swamp.
+Many larger saltwater and open-ocean fish species begin life in the nutrient-rich and relatively safe environment of a mangrove swamp.

-Mangrove forests, swamps, and wetlands exist all along both of Costa Rica's coasts.
-Some of the prime areas that can be explored by tourists include the areas around the Sierpe river mouth and Diquis delta near Drake Bay, the Golfo Dulce in the southern zone, Palo Verde National Park and the Tempisque river basin in Guanacaste, and the Manzanillo-Gandoca Wildlife Refuge on the Caribbean coast.
+Mangrove forests, swamps, and wetlands exist all along both of Costa Rica’s coasts.
+Some of the prime areas that can be explored include the areas around the Sierpe river mouth and Diquís delta near Drake Bay (p. ###), the Golfo Dulce (p. ###) in the Southern Zone, Palo Verde National Park and the Tempisque River basin in Guanacaste, and the Gandoca-Manzanillo Wildlife Refuge on the Caribbean coast.

 At the highest reaches, the cloud forests give way to elfin forests and páramos.
-More commonly associated with the South American Andes, a páramo is characterized by a variety of tundralike shrubs and grasses, with a scattering of twisted, windblown trees.
-Reptiles, rodents, and raptors are the most common residents here, and since the vegetation is so sparse, they're often easier to spot.
-Mount Chirripó, Chirripó National Park, and the Cerro de la Muerte (Mountain of Death) are the principal areas to find páramo in Costa Rica.
+More commonly associated with the South American Andes, a páramo is characterized by tundra-like shrubs and grasses, with a scattering of twisted, windblown trees.
+Reptiles, rodents, and raptors are the most common residents here, and because the vegetation is so sparse, they’re often easier to spot.
+Mount Chirripó, Chirripó National Park, and the Cerro de la Muerte (Mountain of Death; p. ###) are the principal areas to find páramo in Costa Rica.

 Costa Rica is a land of high volcanic and seismic activity.
-The country has three major volcanic mountain ranges, and many of the volcanoes are still active, allowing visitors to experience the awe-inspiring sight of steaming fumaroles, sky-lighting eruptions, and intense lava flows during their stay.
-In ecological terms, cooled-off lava flows are fascinating laboratories, where you can watch pioneering lichen and mosses eventually give way to plants and shrubs, and eventually trees and forests.
+The country has three major volcanic mountain ranges, and many of the volcanoes are still active, allowing visitors to experience the awe-inspiring sight of steaming fumaroles, if not sky-lighting eruptions.
+In ecological terms, cooled-off lava flows are fascinating laboratories, where you can watch pioneering lichen and mosses eventually give way to plants, shrubs, trees, and forests.